LabyStudio/paintdotjs/README.md

 ## Development & Contributing

-paint.js is reaching a complex stage where performance optimizations and new features are needed.
+paint.js is still a proof-of-concept and is reaching a complex stage where performance optimizations are needed.
 The current challenge includes:

 - Selection transformations: moving and resizing work; rotation is partially broken